duongvu1311/hypothesis_testing_Rstudio/README.md

 # hypothesis_testing_Rstudio
 Using RStudio to conduct basic hypothesis testing

-First, we need to load the packages.
+First, we need to load the relevant packages.
 ```r
 library(tidyverse)
 library(gapminder) #this is the dataset that we use to explore.